 Over the last few weeks I’ve seen the Australian public and the Australian Government take a stand against the misuse of Church power towards LGBTIQA+ people.
 Let me give you some context…

-Three years ago I had a conversation with my minister about the fact that there was no space for gay Christians at our inner Sydney city Anglican Church (the kind of place you’d expect to have a formal ministry of LGBTIQA+ people).
+Three years ago I had a conversation with my minister about the fact that there was no space for queer Christians at our inner Sydney city Anglican Church (the kind of place you’d expect to have a formal ministry with LGBTIQA+ people).
 I felt our church wasn’t doing enough to bridge the gap between a history of Christian judgement towards them, and the reality of God’s unconditional love and grace for the people in our area.

 At a ‘Ministry Fair’ a few months later, showcasing all the ways our church could spread the gospel in our community, there was no mention of an LGBTIQA+ ministry.
 I wasn’t asked for any input.
 In fact over the two years that I attended this church in the “queer capital of Australia” and tried to share my ideas for how we could make it a more inclusive and welcoming space, my voice fell on deaf ears.

 At the end of a period of feeling powerless, I wrote my story of coming out as a gay Christian – the first story that started this blog: Standing on the Rock: Coming Out as a Gay Christian.
 My leaders responded by asking me not to share it with anyone else at our church.